Skip to main content Scroll Top

 A diet should not have a name.
 Instead, I believe everyone can find their own balance, a place where they feel at peace and confident about their health in relation to food.

-Right now, we are raising a generation of sugar addicts.
-From the earliest age, we’ve systematically conditioned children to view sugar as a reward, a comfort, a celebration, essentially programming their developing brains to crave what will ultimately destroy their health.
-This seemingly innocent approach to treating sugar as a “special treat” is quietly creating a public health catastrophe that extends far beyond simple weight gain.
+We are raising a generation conditioned to sugar.
+From the earliest age, we have taught children to associate it with reward, comfort, and celebration, programming their developing brains to crave what will ultimately harm their health.
+This seemingly harmless habit is quietly creating a public health catastrophe that goes far beyond the question of weight.

-This is precisely why addressing sugar addiction isn’t just about individual health, it’s about breaking a generational cycle and reclaiming our collective well-being before it’s too late.
+This is why addressing our relationship with sugar goes beyond individual health.
+It is about breaking a cycle passed down through generations, and reclaiming our collective well-being, before it is too late.

 My Philosophy